-Sacha Yacu Wildlife Rescue and Rehabilitation Center aims to preserve the biodiversity of the rainforest by stopping and preventing environmental resource destruction.
-We aim to achieve this by rescuing, rehabilitating and releasing wild animals back into their
+Sacha Yacu Wildlife Rescue and Rehabilitation Center aims to preserve the biodiversity of the rainforest by preventing environmental resource destruction.
+We aim to achieve this by rescuing, rehabilitating and releasing wild animals back into their natural

-natural habitat.
-These are animals, that are in direct danger of being captured illegally by poachers, being treated inhumanely or kept or killed
+habitat.
+These are animals, that are in direct danger of being captured illegally by poachers, being treated inhumanely or kept or killed illegally.

 We also aim to educate both local and international communities on the importance of wildlife conservation through our effective, science-based research and rehabilitation programs, and by sharing our findings and knowledge with students worldwide via classes and internet media.